 Although being in love with a wounded soldier comes with a lot of baggage, I feel special and blessed.
 I’m proud to say I’m married to a war veteran.
 I’m proud to tell you how much my spouse has sacrificed for your freedom.

-My soldier trusts me more than anyone else.
-I know who he is and what triggers him and what he needs better than anyone he knows.
+My soldier trusts me more than he trusts anyone else.
+I know who he is and what triggers him and what he needs better than anyone does.
 I am his biggest ally, and that’s an honor.

 There is no bond like the one between a soldier and his civilian.
 I needed that, and so did he.